Transcript #374: Climbing the Python Web Mountain

 19:21 Apparently, I completely forgot what C did.

-19:24 C does it closer to zero.
+19:23 C does it closer to zero.

 19:31 So the history there is that there was a choice to make.

-19:52 So, such that A divided by B equals Q, with remainder R, such that R is between zero and B.
+19:52 So such that A divided by B equals Q with remainder R such that R is between zero and B.

-20:01 There's math here.
+20:00 There's math here.

-20:03 But it just, you have a choice as to what you want to do, whether you want R to be possibly negative, positive or negative for the remainder.
+20:03 But it just you have a choice as to what you want to do, whether you want R to be possibly negative, positive or negative for the remainder, or if you want R to always be positive.

 20:14 And basically, Guido chose the one that looks nicer in math.

-20:54 And part of that reason might be because some of the early hardware architectures were using sine plus magnitude, rather than twos complement.
+20:54 And part of that reason might be because some of the early hardware architectures were using sine plus magnitude rather than two's complement, which is kind of, I didn't know that.

-21:12 But anyway, it's an interesting history there.
+21:12 But anyway, some interesting history there.

-21:15 Also, one of the things I brought up, one of the reasons, it's kind of a silly little article to bring up.
+21:16 Also, one of the things I brought up, one of the reasons, it's kind of a silly little article to bring up.

-21:20 But one of the things I wanted to bring it up is because a lot of new Python people actually don't remember, will forget about integer division.
+21:20 But one of the things I wanted to bring it up is because a lot of new Python people actually don't remember, will forget about energy division and just assume that division is division.

 21:37 So don't forget about it.